 39 And they baked unleavened cakes of the dough which they brought forth out of Egypt, for it was not leavened; because they were thrust out of Egypt, and could not tarry, neither had they prepared for themselves any victual.

 40 Now the sojourning of the children of Israel, who dwelled in Egypt, was four hundred and thirty years.

 41 And it came to pass at the end of the four hundred and thirty years, even the selfsame day it came to pass, that all the hosts of the LORD went out from the land of Egypt.

-Joseph rescued the children of Israel from a seven year famine by providing them choice land in Egypt.
+Joseph rescued the children of Israel from a seven-year famine by providing them choice land in Egypt.
 They were welcomed by Pharaoh and lived prosperously.
-Eventually the Israelites became slaves for a different Pharaoh because they forgot about Joseph.
-After 430 years in Egypt the Israelites are freed from slavery due to the Passover.
+Eventually, the Israelites became slaves to a different Pharaoh because they forgot about Joseph.
+After 430 years in Egypt, the Israelites are freed from slavery due to the Passover.
 They were reminded every weekly Sabbath and on the annual Sabbath of this deliverance which led to looking for the final Passover, Jesus Christ.